 And then chat about the process we call “laboring down”—specifically what it looks like to labor down if you’ve chosen the route of an epidural!

-Epidural anesthesia is a regional anesthesia that blocks pain in a particular region of the body, with the end goal of providing “analgesia”—aka pain relief—opposed to a true anesthesia that leads to a total lack of feeling.
+Epidural anesthesia is regional anesthesia that blocks pain in a particular region of the body, with the end goal of providing “analgesia”—aka pain relief—opposed to true anesthesia that leads to a total lack of feeling.
 An epidural blocks the nerve impulses from the lower spinal segments, which results in a decreased sensation in the lower half of the body.